 Over the past 18 months I have been lucky enough to make regular visits to Country Antrim and the surrounding area, and have fallen in love with what I have found there.
+Often overlooked because of its history and separate status as part of the United Kingdom, it is less visited than the southern part of Ireland, but has just as much to offer.
 Here’s are some of the reasons why I love Northern Ireland!

 1. The landscapes

 This was a wonderful surprise when I first started exploring Northern Ireland.
 As an outsider, the images we get are those from the news: central Belfast, grey and depressing with its concrete walls and violent struggles.
 So I was overjoyed to find a beautiful landscape waiting for me, with cliffs, glens, moors and everything in between.
 I’m not done exploring yet, and I can’t wait for more.

 Now, there are pluses and minuses to the fact that Ireland is known as the Emerald Isle.
 Of course, the reason the countryside is so green and lush is because it rains – a lot!
 But the rain makes the countryside so beautiful, and flying down into Belfast airport is always a joy as the green patchwork spreads out before you.
 OK, so the weather isn’t always that great, but it’s totally worth it.
 At least for a few days at a time!